January 4, 2021

 Butternut Squash Quinoa Risotto

-Butternut squash quinoa risotto with roasted squash, creamy grains and a cheesy, dairy-free flavor is a must-try easy vegan side dish.
+This easy quinoa risotto with roasted butternut squash, creamy grains, and dairy-free, cheesy flavor is a must-try vegan side dish.

 Ingredients